Grímur Kamban

-Grímr Kamban was, according to the Færeyinga saga, the first Norse settler in the Faroe Islands.
+Grímur Kamban was, according to the Færeyinga saga, the first Norse settler in the Faroe Islands.
 The modern Faroese form of the name is Grímur, but it was Grímr in Old Norse and is often anglicised as Grim.

 Settlement of the Faroe Islands

 The saga says he was a Norwegian Viking escaping the tyranny of the Norwegian King Harald (Haraldr Hárfagri).
 However, this is an error in this saga, because Harald's age was in the late 9th century, while the first Norse settlers reached the Faroes after 825.